blmoistawinde/scale_early_depress_detect/eRisk2017/readme.md

 - cluster_summary.py: utilities for K-Means clustering (Clus)
 - make_abs_summary.py: produce abstractive summarization for (Clus+Abs)
 - LIWC_ana.ipynb: lexical analysis with LIWC

+About our organization of data:

+X_anonymous contains the training data and X_test contains the test data, where X=positive/negative means users with/without depression。

+Each directory contains XML files, and each file contains the posting history of a user.